Particular/ServiceControl.Issue558Detector/README.md

 # Issue 558 Detector

 An [issue in ServiceControl 1.6](https://github.com/Particular/ServiceControl/pull/558) was identified which causes too many messages to be retried when the user performs a bulk retry operation.
-This tool will check the logs in your ServiceControl instance to see if any instances of this can be found.
+This tool will your ServiceControl instance to see if you're affected.

 ## How to run the tool